South Yorkshire Joint Railway: Present day

-As of October 2020, the line, although only single track, is an important freight railway line; now coal traffic has ceased there is very little traffic over the route but recent traffic has been the transfer to store of LNER Mk4 coaches and DVTs in the Up side yard at Worksop.
+As of October 2020, the line, although only single track, is an important freight railway line; now coal traffic has ceased there is very little traffic over the route but recent traffic has been the transfer to store of London North Eastern Railway Mark 4 coaches and DVTs in the Up side yard at Worksop.
 Network Rail operate their test trains over the route to and from Derby also.
 Route learning locomotives operate and the occasional off-route freight runs as well.
 There are plans to reroute the intermodal trains via Maltby over the South Yorkshire Joint line to the I-Port but no date has been given yet.
 Short spurs also connect the route with Doncaster Decoy Yard.

 Doncaster International Railport, which opened in 2012 south-east of junction 3 of the M18 motorway, uses the line as its primary rail access point.